16-07-01C: Summary Of Essay Seven: Engels's Third Law, The Negation of The Negation -- Demolished

 If we have a negative particle in language, and it corresponds to something in reality, then it must name that something.
 So, since negativity appears in language, it must reflect real negativity in nature.
 [Minus the Hegelian gobbledygook, I have yet to see anything more sophisticated than that in DM-writings.
 Lenin's feeble attempt in this regard will be examined in Essay Thirteen Part One.]

-But, if that is so, it would become rather difficult to rectify incorrect naming and/or identification (something that is easy to do in the vernacular).
+But, if that were so, it would become rather difficult to rectify incorrect naming and/or identification (something that is easy to do in the vernacular).

-If and when misidentification happens in every day life, we have reasonably clear ways of correcting ourselves.
-If we mistake, say, George Bush for George W Bush, it is easy to put it right; we simply use a definite description and a nominal qualifier (perhaps), such as: "I mean the former President of the United Stats, George Bush senior."
+If and when misidentification happens in every day life, we have reasonably simple ways of correcting ourselves.
+If we mistake, say, George H W Bush for George W Bush, it is easy to put it right; we simply use a definite description and a nominal qualifier (perhaps), such as: "I mean the former President of the United States, George Bush senior."

-But, if "not" were the name of some thing/some process and was incorrectly identified as the name of something else -- let's say that it was mistakenly viewed as the name of "or" --, then it would be impossible to point this out.
-One could hardly say: "Not is not or", which, if the DM-Identity Theory of Predication (which is, as we have seen, employed by dialecticians) were correct, would be equivalent to "Not = not or", and the first "not" would name something other than not, namely "not or" with which it is now 'identical'!
+But, if "not" were the name of some thing/some process (DM-fans call it "negativity", and credit it will almost 'god'-like powers -- as a quick glance at the title of, say, Dunayevskaya (2002) should be enough to convince any doubters) and was incorrectly identified as the name of something else -- let us say that it was mistakenly interpreted as the name of "or" --, then it would be impossible to point this out.
+One could hardly say: "Not is not or", which, if the DM-Identity Theory of Predication were correct, would be equivalent to "Not = not or", and the first "not" would name something other than not, namely "not or" with which it is now 'identical'!

 [Exactly why all words aren't names was considered in Essay Three Part One.]

-Following Hegel, Engels just assumed that 'things'/processes could be negated; his only 'proof' seems to have been the fact that it is possible to negate sentences and clauses.
-To be sure, in Hegel's system it makes some sort of crazy sense to suppose 'things'/processes can be negated.
-After all, in his 'mental universe' the line between reality and language had become thinner than George W's stated excuse for invading Iraq.
+Following Hegel and Kant, Engels just assumed that 'things'/processes could be negated; his only 'proof' seems to have been the fact that it is possible to negate sentences and clauses.
+To be sure, in the Kantian and Hegelian systems it made some sort of crazy sense to suppose 'things'/processes could be negated.
+After all, in Hegel's 'mental universe' the line between reality and language/thought had become thinner than George W Bush's excuse for invading Iraq.
 However, in a materialist theory no physical meaning can be given to this odd idea.
-On a similar basis, one might just as well think that conjunctions can attach to objects in reality just because we can speak about cats and dogs -- or, if we attached this connective to processes (such as "riding and swimming") --, which facility would supposedly then 'allow' us to claim that reality contains 'objects' called "cats-and-dogs" (or "riding-and-swimming") that alleged natural processes of "conjunction" could turn them into.
-This linguistic trick could then be justified by an appeal to the fourth 'Law' of dialectics, the 'Conjunction of the Conjunction' -- in a similar way as we might suppose, DM-style, that reality contains "negated-seeds".
-Or even, that nature contains ands (to which our word "and" refers), or that things are glued together by 'andivity'.
+On a similar basis, one might just as well think that conjunctions can attach to objects in reality just because we can speak about cats and dogs (or, if we attached this connective to processes (such as "riding and swimming")) -- which 'manufactured fact' would supposedly then 'allow' us to claim that reality contains 'objects' called "cats-and-dogs" (or "riding-and-swimming"), which an alleged natural process of "conjunction" could turn them into.
+This linguistic trick could then be justified by an appeal to the Fourth 'Law' of dialectics, the 'Conjunction of the Conjunction' -- in a similar way to how we might suppose, DM-style, that reality contains "negated-seeds".
+Or even, that nature contains 'and's (to which our word "and" refers), or that things are glued together and thus develop by the "power of andivity".

-Of course, the motivation for thinking that reality contains negation (and that it does not contain conjunctions) had its own spurious 'logical' origin.
-This idea was based on Kant's concept of 'real negation', and then on Hegel's defective 'analysis' of the LOI Hegel believed that the LOI 'stated negatively' implied the LOC, and that the 'logical' processing of certain ideas -- which he connected with Spinoza's unproven claim that 'every determination implies a negation' -- had profound implications for the entire universe, and for all of time.
-[That 'argument' is demolished here -- a summary of which can be found here.
-Also see my comments over at Wikipedia.]
+Of course, the motivation for thinking that reality contains negation (and that it doesn't contain conjunctions) had its own spurious 'logical' origin.
+As noted above, it was derived from (1) Kant's theory that there are "real negations"; (2) Hegel's defective 'analysis' of the LOI; (3) The odd idea that this 'Law' (stated negatively) implied the LOC and (4) Hegel's belief that the 'logical' processing of certain ideas (connected with Spinoza's unsupported claim that 'every determination is also a negation') had profound implications for the entire universe, and for all of time.
+Items (2)-(4) were demolished here (a summary of which can be found here), with (2) more extensively criticised in Essay Three Part One.
+Finally, (1) is partially tackled below, but more fully in Essay Eight Part Two.
+[See also my comments over at Wikipedia.]

 [LOI = Law of Identity; LOC = Law of Non-contradiction.]

-We saw in Essay Three Part One (and will see again in more detail in Essay Twelve (summary here)), that the idea that an inference from language to the existence of fundamental principles that govern the universe for all of space and time is a dodge that ancient mystics invented to account for the link between the word of 'god' and 'His' creation.
-This ideological though-form was then employed to help rationalise and 'legitimate' State power, since, in this case, the 'rational order' of the universe and the structure of the State were supposed to reflect one another.
+We saw in Essay Three Part One (and will see again in more detail in Essay Twelve (summary here)), that the idea that inferences like this (i.e., the derivation from language alone of fundamental theses, valid for all of space and time) is a dodge that Ancient Philosophers and Mystics invented in order to account for the supposed link between the 'Word of God', the Logos, and 'His' creation.
+This ideological and theological thought-form was then employed in order to help rationalise and 'legitimate' State Power, since, in that case, both the natural world and the State were supposed to reflect the invisible 'divine'/logical order of reality.

 Moreover, if the contingent features of language were capable of allowing us to infer a priori truths about reality directly from linguistic expressions like "not", then we might just as well go the whole hog and openly acknowledge the Ideal nature of reality, and be done with it, as George Novack pointed out: